Zeeshan105/AcademicAssistanceSystem/README.md

 # COMP3350 Project
 ### Project name: Academic Assistance System
 - GitHub repo link: https://github.com/Zeeshan105/AcademicAssistanceSystem
+- The logs are provided in the logs.txt file in the .zip folder

 - Group member:   Wen Qianyi, Sherba Daniel, Lui Ho, Javed Zeeshan, Chen Huayi
-- Description:
-- Logs:
 - Environment:  Android 6.0 (Marshmallow, API level 23)
+- Simulator: Nexus 7 tablet

+- Major Features
+    - Flashcard - Can be accessed from the home page when you open the app
+    - Quizzes - Can be accessed from the home page when you open the app
+    - Stats - Can be accessed from the home page when you open the app

+- Packages
+    - application
-- Contents
+    - business
-    - Flashcard
+    - database
-    - Quizzes
+    - object
-    - Status
+    - presentation

 Rules for code: